Moh-A-Mahdi/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## Files

-All of the following files are programs written in Python.
+All of the following files are programs written in Python and C.

 ![alt](https://geps.dev/progress/00)